Who is Avani Dias, anti-India propagandist whose visa extension was temporarily denied by Modi govt

-On Tuesday (23rd April), the South Asia Bureau Chief of the American Broadcasting Company (ABC) News, Avani Dias, took to X (formerly Twitter) to claim that she had to leave India abruptly due to non-extension of her visa by the Modi government.
+On Tuesday (23rd April), the South Asia Bureau Chief of the Australian Broadcasting Company (ABC) News, Avani Dias, took to X (formerly Twitter) to claim that she had to leave India abruptly due to the non-extension of her visa by the Modi government.

 The controversial ‘journalist’ also alleged that the Indian government had plans to not allow her accreditation to cover the 2024 Lok Sabha elections.
 Dias claimed that her visa was extended for a period of 2 months at the last minute, following which she went back to Australia.